arzeth/cdmpv/README.md

 ## MPV's hotkeys (read it!!!)
 I am probably the only one in the world that benchmarked all possible shaders chains
-<br/>(I blacklisted some of patterns, so that it would not take years)
+<br/>(I blacklisted some of low-quality patterns, so that it would not take years)
 <br/>on 2 images and 2 resolutions (800x450→1920x1080, 1280x720→1920x1080),
 <br/>I'll publish my script and results in .json later,
-<br/>my script primarily uses ssim (https://github.com/Alexkral/AviSynthAiUpscale/issues/3, code by igv),
+<br/>my benchmark script primarily uses ssim (https://github.com/Alexkral/AviSynthAiUpscale/issues/3, code by igv),
 <br/>but also dssim (AUR: dssim-git).
 <br/>
 <br/>Most shader chains that are in `input.conf` are optimized for 1920x1080 (or probably 2560x1440) screen because my monitor is 1920x1080.
-<br/>All shaders upscale images 2x times (1280x720→2560x1440) except when it is explicitly written 3x or 4x in the file name.
+<br/>All shaders upscale images 2x times (1280x720→2560x1440) except when it is explicitly written 3x or 4x in their file name.
-<br/>So they need to be downscaled afterwards if the result is higher than your screen resolution.
+<br/>So their results need to be downscaled afterwards at the final stage if the result has higher resolution than your screen's.
-<br/>Only MPV's built-in upscalers (`scale=` in `mpv.conf`) can upscale to any arbitrary resolution (1.223x, etc.)
+<br/>Only SSimSuperRes (by igv) and MPV's built-in upscalers (`scale=` in `mpv.conf`) can upscale to any arbitrary resolution (1.223x, etc.).
 <br/>If the upscaled result image is the same size as your screen, then the sharpener is needed (`~~/shaders/igv/SSimDownscaler.glsl`) or Light_Soft shader `~~/shaders/Anime4K_Restore_CNN_Light_Soft_VL-YYY-half.glsl` (or not -half), test yourself.
 Sometimes they are already included (especially in case of Anime4K *CNN* Upscalers that produces lines that are thicker than needed).
-<br/>So if you have 4k/5k display, then add either Anime4K -UL or -UL-YYY or -L variant or ~~/shaders/superxbr.glsl (it's like lanczos but lines are much smoother) at the end of string in `input.conf` if your GPU allows it.
+<br/>So if you have 4k/5k display, then add additional Anime4K -UL or -UL-YYY or -L variant or ~~/shaders/superxbr.glsl (it's like lanczos but lines are much smoother) at the end of string in `input.conf` if your GPU allows it and it isn't there already.
 <br/>
-<br/>If you are at the same tab where you launched `cdmpv.sh`,
+<br/>If you are at the same terminal's tab where you launched `cdmpv.sh`,
-<br/>then that means if you press any key it will be sent to MPV (because cdmpv.sh launches cdmpvTempBgTasks.sh in bg which launches x11wid.sh in bg).
+<br/>then that means you can control MPV with your keyboard (because cdmpv.sh launches cdmpvTempBgTasks.sh in bg which launches x11wid.sh in bg).
 <br/>Or you can `killall mpv`, create a new tab in host X11/Wayland and `./x11wid.sh`.
 <br/>
 <br/>Every hotkey in `input.conf` cycles through 1-5 shaders.
-<br/>If it is written "press `2` three times", but you accidentally press it four times, press `0`, then repeat what you wanted.
+<br/>If it is written "press `2` three times", but you accidentally press it four times, press `0` (uses either SSimSuperRes or SSimDownscaler) or `shift+0` (uses nothing), then repeat what you wanted.
 <br/>
 <br/>When you switch a shader chain, you'll see a message in the MPV's log (it is written to stdout, it is not written to a file).
 <br/>To switch a shader chain, you should press a key, *then wait while it renders a new frame with it* (up to 2 seconds unless they aren't in your shader cache because you never used them),